Templeton Peck: Character biography

 Face's relationship with the rest of the team is that of a surrogate family.
-His relationship with Hannibal is built on respect and, while Hannibal sometimes has to order him to do things (usually by saying "Move it Lieutenant" in a stern voice), Hannibal oftentimes treats Face like a son and calls him "kid," usually when he is apologizing for something.
+His relationship with Hannibal is built on respect and, while Hannibal sometimes has to order him to do things (usually by saying "Move it Lieutenant" in a stern voice), Hannibal oftentimes treats Face like a son and calls him "kid", usually when he is apologizing for something.
 He tends to treat B.A. as a brother and, although B.A. never actually hurts him, Face is sometimes scared that B.A. is going to hit him, especially after he has found out that he and Hannibal drugged him to get him on an airplane.
-After Face ruins a scam in "Black Day at Bad Rock" and B.A. ends up getting shot in the leg as a result, Face spends the entire day terrified that B.A. is going to retaliate (which he never does).
+After Face ruins a scam in "Black Day at Bad Rock" during which B.A. is shot in the leg, Face spends a day fearing retaliation from B.A. (although none happens).
 Face tends to treat Murdock like a little brother and acts like a mentor to him and often takes Murdock with him on scams (which Murdock loves) and placating whatever delusion Murdock is currently having, although not nearly as badly as Hannibal does.

 In the fifth-season episode "Family Reunion", it is revealed that Face is Richard Bancroft, the son of former presidential adviser and convicted criminal A. J. Bancroft.
 However, Face only learns this from Murdock after his father's death.
 Although Murdock found out earlier, Bancroft made him promise not to tell Face, who is furious that Murdock didn't tell him sooner about his father.
 Face is happy to find out about his half-sister Ellen Bancroft as it gives him at least one family member.
 Note that for the original broadcast, two endings were shot, with viewers able to phone in and vote on the outcome on whether Bancroft really was Face's father or not.
 The alternative ending has never been aired or released in any form.

 Face seems to have an affinity for heavier caliber revolvers as opposed to the rest of the team's .45 or 9mm automatic pistols.
 Face usually carried a Colt Trooper .357 Magnum with a nickel finish and rosewood grips although he sometimes used a blued Smith & Wesson Model 29.
 Face was usually seen to use a Ruger Mini-14 or an Uzi when he needed more firepower.